MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 10. Enter the purchase order number if the customer has provided you with one.

->   The purchase order number will be printed on the fulfillment order or invoice.
+    The purchase order number will be printed on the fulfillment order or invoice.

 11. Enter or select a currency ID.
 If the customer record has a currency ID assigned to it, the customer’s currency ID will appear as the default entry.

->   Use the Currency ID expansion button to open the Exchange Rate Entry window, where you can change the rate type ID or the exchange rate.
-For information about how exchange rates affect the transaction, see *Chapter 8,*
+    Use the Currency ID expansion button to open the Exchange Rate Entry window, where you can change the rate type ID or the exchange rate.
+For information about how exchange rates affect the transaction, see *Chapter 8, “Multicurrency transactions.”*

->   *“Multicurrency transactions.”*

 12. Enter or select item numbers, units of measure, and item quantities for the fulfillment order or invoice.
 To view additional lines of information for each item, choose the hide and show button next to the Extended Price field.

->   Only active items can be entered.
+    Only active items can be entered.
 You can continue processing if an item has been inactivated, but you can’t change the quantity.

->   If you’re using multiple bins and you change the site ID, quantity, or unit of measure after selecting bins, lot numbers, or serial numbers for an item, your previous bin, lot number, or serial number selections are discarded.
+    If you’re using multiple bins and you change the site ID, quantity, or unit of measure after selecting bins, lot numbers, or serial numbers for an item, your previous bin, lot number, or serial number selections are discarded.

->   If an item has suggested sales items assigned to it for the document type, the Suggest Sales Item Entry window opens when you press TAB to move to the next line in the scrolling window.
+    If an item has suggested sales items assigned to it for the document type, the Suggest Sales Item Entry window opens when you press TAB to move to the next line in the scrolling window.
 You can use the window to mark the suggested sales items to add to the fulfillment order.
 You also can enter the suggested quantity and the site ID for each suggested sales item.

->   To add an attachment to the item, select the item and choose the Attachment Management icon to open the Document Attachment Management window.
+    To add an attachment to the item, select the item and choose the Attachment Management icon to open the Document Attachment Management window.

->   To remove an item from the fulfillment order or invoice, select the item and choose Edit \>\> Delete Row.
+   To remove an item from the fulfillment order or invoice, select the item and choose Edit \>\> Delete Row.

+    > [!NOTE]
->   *To change the shipping address for a single line item, select the item, expand to the detail view of the scrolling window, and choose the Ship to Address ID expansion button to open the Sales Ship To Address Entry window.
-The changes will apply only to the current line item.*
+    > To change the shipping address for a single line item, select the item, expand to the detail view of the scrolling window, and choose the Ship to Address ID expansion button to open the Sales Ship To Address Entry window.
+The changes will apply only to the current line item.

 13. Enter the trade discount, freight, miscellaneous, and tax amounts for this fulfillment order or invoice.

->   Use the Trade Discount expansion button to open the Sales Trade Discount Entry window, where you can enter or edit a trade discount for the document.
+Use the Trade Discount expansion button to open the Sales Trade Discount Entry window, where you can enter or edit a trade discount for the document.
 The discount can be a percentage or an amount.
 Use the freight and miscellaneous expansion buttons to open the Sales Tax Schedule Entry window, where you can select the tax details used to tax freight and miscellaneous amounts.

 1. If you’re using extended pricing and a promotion exists for the item you entered, the Promotion Alert window will open, where you can select to apply the promotion to the line.
 If you accept a free item promotion, the free item will be added to the fulfillment order or invoice automatically.

 2. Taxes will be calculated automatically as you enter items and changes made to the tax details will be transferred to the new document if the document is transferred in full.
 For more information about transferring documents, see *Transferring totals, deposits, and payments* on page 210.

 3. Enter the amount received and the terms discount taken on the fulfillment order or invoice.
 For more information about entering an amount received, see *Entering a payment for an invoice, fulfillment order, or return* on page 119.

 4. To add a comment on the fulfillment order or invoice, enter the comment ID or a one-time comment.
 For more information about adding comments, see *Adding a comment to sales documents* on page 190.

 5. Choose the Attachment Management icon to attach documents to the quote, if applicable.

 6. Choose Holds or User-Defined to enter additional information about the fulfillment order or invoice.
 If a hold has been assigned to the fulfillment order or invoice, a stop icon will appear on the Hold button.

 7. Choose Distributions to verify or change distribution accounts.

+    > [!NOTE]
->   *You can distribute amounts to unit accounts to record increases to
->   non-financial accounts.
-The amounts you distribute to unit accounts won’t be
->   totaled with other distributions.
-For more information about unit accounts,
->   see the General Ledger documentation.*
+    > You can distribute amounts to unit accounts to record increases to non-financial accounts.
+The amounts you distribute to unit accounts won’t be totaled with other distributions.
+For more information about unit accounts, see the General Ledger documentation.

 1. Choose Commissions to verify or change the commission amounts.
 For more information about commissions, see *Modifying commission information* on page 200 and *Splitting commissions* on page 201.

 2. You can print the fulfillment order or invoice or send the fulfillment order or invoice by choosing File \>\> Print.
 You also can print the fulfillment order or invoice by choosing the printer button or send the fulfillment order or invoice in e-mail by choosing the Send in e-mail button in the upper right of the Sales Transaction Entry window.
 For more information about printing and sending documents in e-mail, see *Chapter 24, “Printing and sending documents in email.”*

+    > [!NOTE]
->   *If the fulfillment order or invoice exceeds the customer’s credit limit and
->   you are using customer credit limit override workflow, the document must be
->   approved before you can print it or send it in e-mail.
-You can print or send
->   a fulfillment order or invoice in e-mail that doesn’t need approval.*
+    > If the fulfillment order or invoice exceeds the customer’s credit limit and you are using customer credit limit override workflow, the document must be approved before you can print it or send it in e-mail.
+You can print or send a fulfillment order or invoice in e-mail that doesn’t need approval.

-1. Save the fulfillment order or save or post the invoice.
+3. Save the fulfillment order or save or post the invoice.

->   Submit the fulfillment order or invoice for approval if the document has
->   exceeds the customer’s credit limit and you are using customer credit limit
+Submit the fulfillment order or invoice for approval if the document has exceeds the customer’s credit limit and you are using customer credit limit override workflow.
->   override workflow.
 The document must be approved before you can post it.

->   If you’re using multiple bins and posting fails, bin quantities revert to
->   their previous values.
+If you’re using multiple bins and posting fails, bin quantities revert to their previous values.

 #### Combine multiple fulfillment orders to a single invoice

->   If you’re using sales fulfillment workflow, you can use the Sales Bulk
->   Confirmation window to combine several fulfillment orders for the same
->   customer to a single invoice.
-In order to combine fulfillment orders, the
->   following information must also be the same on the fulfillment orders:
+If you’re using sales fulfillment workflow, you can use the Sales Bulk Confirmation window to combine several fulfillment orders for the same customer to a single invoice.
+In order to combine fulfillment orders, the following information must also be the same on the fulfillment orders:

 -   Shipped status